kuzudb/entity-resolved-kg-senzing-kuzu/README.md

-# KGC 2025 Workshop

-## Creating high-quality knowledge graphs using Kùzu and Senzing
+# Creating high-quality knowledge graphs using Kùzu and Senzing

-This repo contains the code for a joint workshop between Kùzu and Senzing at KGC 2025.
-The focus is to show how to create high-quality knowledge graphs from heterogeneous data sources using Kùzu -- which is an embedded, open source _graph database_ -- and Senzing -- which is an SDK for _entity resolution_.
+This repo contains example code that shows how to create high-quality knowledge graphs from heterogeneous data sources using Kùzu -- which is an embedded, open source _graph database_ -- and Senzing -- which is an SDK for _entity resolution_.

-### Slides
+### KGC 2025 workshop

-To follow along, download the slides from the following links:
+For the KGC 2025 joint workshop jointly hosted by Senzing and Kuzu, you can download the slides from the following links:

 - Kuzu: [slides](https://docs.google.com/presentation/d/1tErhnbwkjSxREbfpxKdhSOXMwm9ReLKAYxm7_vl6J4U/view?usp=sharing)
 - Senzing: [slides](https://drive.google.com/file/d/1EL0TnzWDsNqKE53mPOwXc9UfImkgHH2q/view?usp=sharing)

-## Background
+### Background

-The workshop will demonstrate an _investigative graph_ analysis based on patterns of bad-actor tradecraft.
+The workshop demonstrates an _investigative graph_ analysis based on patterns of bad-actor tradecraft.
 By connecting "risk" data and "link" data within a graph, we can show patterns of tradecraft such as money laundering, tax evasion, money mules, and so on.
 We'll use "slices" of datasets from the following open data providers: